Photodynamic therapy (PDT) uses a drug and a special type of light to kill cancer cells.

 A scab forms where you had the treatment and you have a dressing in place to cover it.
 The dressing stays on for about 36 hours.
 Be careful not to bump or knock it.
 You need to also keep the dressing dry.

 The scab usually heals in about 3 weeks.

 You'll get specific instructions about protecting your skin if you have the light sensitising drug into a vein.
 You might need to avoid bright light or sunlight for a time.
 This is because all of your skin may be more sensitive to sunlight.

 Ask the doctor or nurse if you are not sure about what to do after treatment.

 You might need another treatment about 4 weeks later if your skin cancer was thick or deep.

-In 2011, the National Institute of Health and Care Excellence (NICE) published guidance on a particular type of PDT called Ambulight.
+The National Institute of Health and Care Excellence (NICE) published guidance on a particular type of PDT called Ambulight.
 This photodynamic therapy can be given in places outside hospitals, for example in patients’ homes.
 It is thought that it may cause less pain than normal photodynamic therapy.
 But NICE said that although doctors can choose to use Ambulight PDT there is not much evidence about how well it works.